• Skip to primary navigation

 Proper Storage

-Storing your guitar correctly is vital.
+Storing your guitar correctly is important.
 Keep it in its case and upright when not in use.
 Maintain the string tension on the neck but reduce it by two half steps since the usual tension isn’t necessary for storage.
 This prevents the neck from bowing without tension.
 Correct storage is key to preserving your guitar’s condition.

 Keeping your guitar in a room or closet away from exterior walls helps maintain a consistent storage temperature, ensuring it remains in top condition despite significant weather changes.